gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 <img style="float:right;padding:10px;width:300px;" src="images/WebUI-Main.jpg"/>

-When using the ESP32 controller for either the Attenuator or Wireless Adapter, a web-based user interface is available to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
+When using the ESP32 controller for either the Attenuator or Wireless Adapter, it will offer a private WiFi network which begins with the prefix **"ProtonPack_"** and secured with a default password of **"555-2368"**.

+A web-based user interface is available at [http://10.0.0.2](http://10.0.0.2) to view the state of your Proton Pack and Neutrona Wand, and to manage specific actions.
 The available sections are described below.

 ### Equipment Status